 - a.
 Surveillance and Alarm System.
 Both the interior and exterior of Major Bloom's establishment will be under 24-hour surveillance and will be equipped with alarm systems, which connect directly with the Worcester Police Department. - b.
 Security Personnel.
-Major Bloom will hire security personnel who will be present during all hours of operation.
+Major Bloom will hire security personnel who will be present during all hours of operation. - c.

-- c.
 Limited Access Areas.
 When not in display cases, all marijuana will be stored in limited access areas, which are areas to which access has been limited to essential and required employees.
 These areas will be well lit and under constant surveillance. - d.
-Id Check.
-In order for any customer to be granted access to the establishment, the customer must present valid identification, confirming that the individual is at least 21 years of age.
-During the process of examining the license, security personnel will look for signs indicating that an individual may pose a threat to the safety of the customers and employees in the store. - e.
 Perimeter Check.
-Security will be instructed to conduct periodic sweeps of the establishment's perimeter for trespassers. - f.
+Security will be instructed to conduct periodic sweeps of the establishment's perimeter for trespassers. - e.
 Work Closely with Police.
 Major Bloom will work closely with the Worcester Police Department to craft and update its security policy in a way that is most effective for the jurisdiction. - 8.
 No marijuana or marijuana product shall be smoked, eaten or otherwise consumed or ingested on the premises where sold.
 All Marijuana Establishments permitted under this section shall comply with all state and local laws, rules and regulations governing the smoking of tobacco.